Making a will

 If you don't have a will, the Public Trustee in

 your state or territory will decide how to give out your assets,

 based on the laws in your state or territory for people who die intestate.
 This could be more expensive

-and take a long time, and your assets might not be distributed in
+and take a long time, and your assets might not go where you want

 It can be useful to make a will so it's clear how your assets